 It may seem counterintuitive to ignore the numbers.
 It may feel like you are forgetting the logical side of home-buying.
 But in reality, numbers are terribly impersonal, while a decision to purchase a home is very personal.
 Every family has different needs that are lost when the conversation centers on square footage.
 Let us help you find the home that suits the lifestyle of you and your family and makes living easy and comfortable.
 You might just find that the perfect home for you isn’t the one that simply looks best on paper!

-Our Charlotte, NC division is booming with townhome options right now!
-At Eastwood, we love the benefits of townhome communities.
-From maintenance free living, a strong sense of community and ideal locations, these are just a few perks to choosing townhome living.
-With over six communities ranging in price point from the high $200’s-$400’s throughout the Charlotte area, each of these locations offer different benefits to homeowners so let’s break them down!
+Our Richmond, VA division is booming with townhome options right now!
+From maintenance-free living, a strong sense of community, and ideal locations, these are just a few perks to choosing townhome living.

 Our Charlotte, NC division is booming with single family home options right now!
 Eastwood has multiple new construction home communities and each of these locations offers different benefits to homeowners.

 Our Atlanta, GA division is booming with single family home options right now!
 Eastwood has multiple new construction home communities and each of these locations offers different benefits to homeowners.